neondatabase/website/content/guides/read-replica-entity-framework.md

 You can use dotnet-ef migrations even with multiple db contexts.
 You can specify the context to use by passing the `--context` option to the `dotnet ef` command.
 </Admonition>

 The Todo API is now set up to use separate read and write contexts, leveraging Neon's read replica feature.
-Read operations (GET requests) will use the read replica, while write operations (POST, PUT, DELETE) will use the primary database.
+Read operations (`GET` requests) will use the read replica, while write operations (`POST`, `PUT`, `DELETE`) will use the primary database.

 You can find the source code for the application described in this guide on GitHub.